bobc101/ansible/README.md

 # ansible
-my name is robert charlton
+my name is robert charlton known as Bob